IreneKilgannon/pands-project/README.md

 ![Residuals plot](https://github.com/IreneKilgannon/pands-project/blob/main/plots/residuals.png)

 The residuals are randomly scattered in the residual plot, which is the desired result.
-Occassionally there might be a pattern in the residuals which would mean that the model would need to be reevaluated.
+Occasionally there might be a pattern in the residuals which would mean that the model would need to be reevaluated.

 __Evaluating the model__